GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 In addition, the URL should be no longer than 32kb.
 All this makes setup of org-protocol in Windows a non-trivial task.

-To address the first problem you may advice `org-protocol-check-filename-for-protocol` function, for example, in the following way:
+To address the first problem you may advice `org-protocol-check-filename-for-protocol` function:

 ```clojure
 (defun advice-org-protocol-check-filename (orig-fun &rest args)